Jumblii/CameraTrap/README.md

 using the ESP32 libraries as well as libraries for communicating with SD card (SD.h, SPI.h, FS.h) and camera (esp_camera.h).

 ![image](https://github.com/Jumblii/CameraTrap/assets/41615708/d34a4a7e-f6cd-45c6-87f7-713b0eb2e256)

+The Arduino code can be viewed using Arduino IDE.
+ESP32 Wrover Dev Cam, micro SD card adapter and infrared sensor are needed to run the project on a device.